 Time Frame

-Change from Baseline to Week 12 in the Adaptive Behavior Composite score of the Vineland Adaptive Behavior Scales, Third Edition (Vineland-3)
+Change From Baseline to Week 12 in the Adaptive Behavior Composite (ABC) Score of the Vineland Adaptive Behavior Scales, Third Edition (Vineland-3)

 Secondary Outcome Measures